alekslazarov/EtsyOauth2/README.md

 ```
 sudo chmod 777 ./
 ```
 5. Write `.env` file in the project directory.
+Make sure to give proper permission to the log path configured in the environment.
 6. Migrate database.
 ```
 python3 manage.py migrate